-The winter air blew, unrelenting, against the side of the ice covered ship as it moved into the docks.
+The winter air blew, unrelenting, against the side of the ice-covered ship as it moved into the docks.
 Heavy lines were thrown from the dockhands as eager soldiers, farmers, blacksmiths, and cooks all started to gather at the edge of the vessel.
-The Kraken had finally arrived at her destination in Northrend.
+The airship Commodore had finally arrived at her destination in the Frozen Realm.

 “I’m up here,” I answered.

-“You still haven’t cleaned up,” the dwarf stated, though he tried to make it a question there at the end.
+“You still haven’t cleaned up,” Khalid stated, though he tried to make it sound more like question than an observation.
 “I figured you’d have changed into your regalia by now.”

 “There’s plenty of time for that,” I said casually.
 “Where’s the Commander?”

-“Somewhere around here,” Methick answered.
-“Listen, Sionis, I wanted to talk to you about what you said to me the other night.
-You and I had too much to drink, you know, and I think… well, to be frank, I’m not sure—”
+“Somewhere around here,” he answered.
+“Listen, Flamecaller, I wanted to talk to you about what you said to me the other night.
+You and I had too much to drink, you know, and I think… I’m not sure—”

 I grunted.
-Drinking was in no way one of my pastimes.
-I generally avoided it, not for any real reason other that I found no enjoyment in it.
+Drinking was not something that I did.
+I avoided it, not for any real reason other that I found no enjoyment in it.
 I enjoyed the camaraderie of a bustling inn, the same as anyone else, but the brew was rarely part of my life… except one night… about a week before we arrived.

-Methick had listened to me drunkenly explain my entire reason for coming to Northrend.
+Khalid had listened to me drunkenly explain my entire reason for coming to the Frozen Realm.
 I don’t know how much of it he understood, or if he cared, but he clearly understood the danger I was putting myself in once we set foot off our ship.

-“I’m not really in the mood to discuss this further,” I said, attempting to steer the dwarf away from the topic altogether.
+“I’m not really in the mood to discuss this further,” I said, attempting to steer him away from the topic altogether.
 “I’m sure I wasn’t thinking straight, and I’d be happy if you would not share the information I gave you with anyone else.”

-“Sure,” the dwar said.
-“The thing is… you talked about a lot of Kirin Tor stuff, and those mages aren’t to be trifled with, Sionis.
-I mean, they’ve got people everywhere up here, and trying to get into whatever citadel it was you mentioned could be really dangerous.”
+“Sure,” Khalid said.
+“The thing is… you talked about a lot of Udirian stuff, and those magic users aren’t to be trifled with.
+I mean, they’ve got people everywhere up here, and trying to get into whatever library it was you mentioned could be really dangerous.”

-Methick didn’t look convinced, and I wasn’t sure how to go about convincing him, but thankfully the Commander of the vessel arrived.
-He looked grumpy, tired, and ready to disembark, so Methick quickly retreated.
+The man didn’t look convinced, and I wasn’t sure how to go about convincing him, but thankfully the Commander of the vessel arrived.
+He looked grumpy, tired, and ready to disembark, so Khalid quickly retreated.
+The Commander wasn’t a fan of Musfurins, and his mood toward them soured Khalid to no end.
+He had taken up to hiding from the Commander whenever he could, just to avoid another snarky comment.

 “Perfect,” the Commander said.
-“I wish you looked a little better kept… but I suppose the Alliance is taking anyone and everyone that can help, no matter their hair care routine.”
+“I wish you looked a little better kept… but I suppose we take anyone and everyone these days.
+The glory of the Lederan Army is lost on the next generation.”

 “Soldiers of the Alliance,” the Commander announced.
-“Today, we reach Northrend.”
+“Today, we reach the Frozen Realm.”

 Cheers went up around me.
 I waited for it to quiet down again.